Consumables Guide — Fiber Laser Cutting

 • Standoff 0.7–1.0 mm

 Inner channel delivers the cutting oxygen stream; outer channel provides a coaxial shield flow that stabilises the exothermic reaction and cools the surrounding zone.
 Diameter steps up with plate thickness.
-Replaced by E-type at 6KW and above.
+E-type or SP is a common high-power starting choice; follow the installed head's process table.

 E